The sixth iOS 11 beta fixes problems from the previous versions but most of you are still better off staying put on an official version of iOS.

 Your testing will help Apple improve the final version of iOS 11.
 It also gives you a chance to test out some of iOS 11’s most exciting features (Siri Voice Translation, screen recording, Do Not Disturb While Driving, etc) before everyone else.

 With that said, there are some reasons to avoid the iOS 11 beta and future iOS 11 beta releases.
-Apple will release several iOS 11 beta updates before the final product is released.
+Apple will most likely release several iOS 11 beta updates before the final product is released.

 Install iOS 11 Beta If You Want to Improve the Final Version